 Skip to main content

-If you are employed part-time and only work a few hours a week, you may not earn enough to pay any class 1 NIC.
-If you are asked to work more hours, you may be worried about the effect on your NIC liability.
-Here we look at the NIC implications.
+If you are employed part-time and only work a few hours a week, you may not earn enough to pay any class 1 National Insurance contributions (NIC).
+If you are asked to work more hours, you may be worried about the effect on your National Insurance liability.
+Here we look at the National Insurance implications.

 a person holding a clock, on the clock is a sticky note with the words 'PART TIME' in black ink.